gaol/AITrigram/README.md

 A kubernetes operator on LLMs serving.

 ## Description
-With the operator, users can define their own `LLMEngine`s, `LLMModel`s easily with scalbility.
+With the operator, users can define their own `LLMEngine`s easily with scalbility capability.

 ## Getting Started